thomasangelop/primeTier2/week1/unitTesting/readme.md

 sum(5/4, 67) -same test case as sum(2, 3)
 let num1 = something, num2 = something
 also are the same as above but depends on what num1 is & num2 is

+Testing function runs to see if it works